-Integrity would suggest that our objectives, our overall purpose in life and the approach we take would not change because of the circumstance in which we find ourselves.
-In today vernacular we would render the Greek word used in the text as meaning "without pretense" or
+The first thing he mentioned was simplicity.
+The more modern translations render this as holiness.
+Holiness means being separated from the way of the world.
+In today vernacular we would render the Greek word used in the text as meaning "without pretense" or "without hypocrisy."

-"without hypocrisy."
 We might even say, "what you see is what you get."
 This is getting down to the meaning of integrity.
 We don't act one way at church and behave a different way at work or on the golf course.
 We say what we mean and mean what we say.
-We must live in such a way that we please God in the hard times and the easy times, in the afflictions and in the victories.

-The second attribute mentioned was purity.
-The word sincerity (used in various translations) has its roots in the idea of purity.
+The next attribute was godly sincerity.
+The word sincerity has its roots in the idea of purity.
 The adjective "godly" would tell us of the extent of that purity; that is, it would be the highest level of purity you can imagine.
 The literal meaning of the Greek word is "found pure when unfolded and examined in the light of the sun."
-This is getting down to the concept of what are the underlying motives that drive our behaviors.
+This is getting down of the concept of what are the underlying motives that drive our behaviors.
 When we start peeling back the layers of our lives, will we find the right motives or will we find selfishness and pride?
-We would associate this character trait as being a strong companion of integrity.
+Is this not also an integrity issue?

 The third attribute is the grace of God.
-This attribute is contrasted with the wisdom of the carnal mind.
+This attribute is contrasted to the wisdom of the carnal mind.
 Most of us have memorized the definition of grace to be "unmerited favor."
 It has a broader usage and carries the concept of "that which affords joy, pleasure, delight, sweetness, charm, and loveliness."